ksm-44/Resume/README.md

 Good Morning,

-I am excited to have the opportunity to interview for the Trainee Analyst position at Tiger Analytics, and I appreciate the chance to discuss my qualifications further.
+I am excited to have the opportunity to interview for the Consutant position at Exl service, and I appreciate the chance to discuss my qualifications further.

 My name is Krishna Mundra, and I am currently a fifth-year student pursuing a B.Tech in Civil Engineering and an M.Tech in Structural Engineering at IIT Bhubaneswar.
 Beyond my academic pursuits, I have developed a keen interest in the financial markets and trading, a passion that I am eager to bring to the company.

-I am excited about the chance of applying my diverse skill set and experiences to contribute to the dynamic field of quantitative analysis at Dolat Capital.

 Coming on to my internship experiences